 The Lounge is open Tuesday to Thursday from 9 p.m. to midnight, Friday and Saturday from 9 p.m. to 1 a.m. and closed on Sunday and Monday.

 Disclaimer: * This article contains affiliate links.
-By purchasing items through my affiliate links or booking hotel rooms at no extra cost to you, I will receive a small commission that helps to run this site.
+By purchasing items through my affiliate links or booking hotel rooms at no extra cost for you, I will receive a small commission that helps to run this site.

 Icons: money bag by Roundicons from www.flaticon.com, police car, train, sun, food plate, glass, and bed by Freepik from www.flaticon.com, takeoff plane and board made by ultimatearm from www.flaticon.com, info made by Roundicons from www.flaticon.com, umbrella made by Kiranshastry from www.flaticon.com